Cyanistic/MarketSwipe/client/README.md

 </details>

 ## Troubleshooting
 If you get an error when attempting to run `npm run dev`, you are most likely missing dependencies.
-To resolve delete the `.vite\deps` folder under the `node_modules` folder, and run again the commands in steps 1-3 of the Initial Setup section.
+To resolve rerun `npm install`.